arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Live Inference Classification (Arduino IDE)](assets/nicla-edge-impulse-glass-break-detect.gif)

+With the machine learning model trained, validated, and deployed onto the Nicla Voice, the system is ready for real-world use case applications.
+As an example, the following section shows how to validate the setup and test the system in practical scenarios.

 ## Expanding Glass Breaking Detector

+Nicla Voice is now capable of detecting glass-breaking sounds using a trained machine learning model.
+You can create an expanded system by integrating the Nicla Voice with the Portenta H7 and Arduino Cloud to add functionality and scalability.

-You can expand the Glass Breaking Detector system described in this application note to include real-time alerts and interesting automation by integrating the Nicla Voice, Portenta H7 and the Arduino Cloud.
+This expanded Glass Breaking Detector system introduces real-time alerts and automation, using the Nicla Voice, Portenta H7, and Arduino Cloud capabilities.
+This integration provides a solution for monitoring and managing glass-related events.

 ![Possible expanded glass break detection system](assets/nicla-vehicle-install.png)

-This enhancement allows for scalable solutions designed for environments such as buildings or other closed spaces with simple yet helpful monitoring and safety features, for example.
+The upgraded example offers practical and scalable safety features designed for applications in buildings or other enclosed spaces.
+Its adaptability allows for implementation in various scenarios, providing distinct monitoring and security needs.

 ### Expanded System Overview